dcos/dcos-docs/1.8/tutorial/resources.md

           * `dcos marathon app update /dcos-101/app2 instances=100` (potentially more if you have a large cluster)
           * Use `dcos marathon app list` to check that the `scale` deployment is stuck
           * `dcos marathon deployment list`
-          * Check marathon logs: TODO Discuss the easiest way to get marathon logs. `dcos service log marathon` does not work...
-          * The problem here is that there no matching resources (there might be for example resources left for the public-slace role, but not for *.
+          * The problem here is that there no matching resources (there might be for example resources left for the public-slace role, but not for the default role.
           * Solution: add nodes are scale app back to level at which resources are available `dcos marathon app update /dcos-101/app2 --force instances=1`.
 Note you have to use the `--force` flag here as the previous deployment is ongoing.
       * Too few resources on single node.
 Each app is started on a single node, hence resources must fit onto a single node.
           * `dcos marathon app update /dcos-101/app2 cpus=100`
           * Use `dcos marathon app list` to check that the `restart` deployment is stuck
           * `dcos marathon deployment list`
-          * Check marathon logs: TODO Discuss the easiest way to get marathon logs
           * The problem here is that there no resource offer being large enough to match the offer.
           * Solution: Privision larger nodes or scale app down to level where it fits onto the free resources on a single node `dcos marathon app update /dcos-101/app2 --force cpus=1`.
 Note that we have to use the force flag again.
    * Debugging resource isolation